Hong-Kong-International-School/machine-learning-for-sustainable-development-RohannnK/README.md

 ## Design Process

-### Model Training
+### Model Training and Performance

 Using the dataset linked above, the neural network model was trained on Kaggle as the dataset was on Kaggle.
 The model is based on Resnet50 transfer learning and achieved an accuracy and validation accuracy of 96.25% and 94.99% respectively.
+The full results can be seen in the Kaggle link posted prior.
+However, overall I am satisfied with the performance of the model as I think the accuracy and validation accuracy are quite high.

 ### Model Saving and Converting to CoreML